About the course

 - a first-class or strong upper second-class undergraduate degree with honours in a biological, medical, chemical, mathematical and physical science background, as appropriate for the projects offered.

 However entrance is highly competitive and most successful applicants have a first-class degree or the equivalent.
-A previous master's degree is not required, but is an advantage.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.